 - Dosage Calculations

-Take note – as all five of these topics are set to appear on the 2020 PTCB test.
+Take note – as all five of these topics are likely to appear on your PTCB test.

 Let’s get started.

 Tip 1 – Conversions and Formulae